john-oc/acute-select/README.md

 With the acute select directive you can avoid this problem altogether by simply setting ac-key to 'id':-

 	<ac-select ac-model="currentState" ac-options="state.name for state in states" ac-key="id"></select>

+### ac-focus-when attribute ###
+If present, focus will be given to either the combo or search text box when the expression it is set to evaluates as *true*. e.g.

+	<ac-select ac-model="currentState" ac-options="state.name for state in states"
+	 ac-focus-when="flags.editMode"></select>

+Then in your controller:-

+		$scope.flags = {
+			editMode: false
+		};

+		...
+		// Give ac-select the focus
+		$scope.flags.editMode = true;

 ### Global settings ###